GhorbaniF/4CSeqEnhancerDetection/README.md

 ### Step3: peakC to call significant peaks:

 - To generate the peakC plot, you need to add a set of addresses in **peakC_analysis.r** file, and run it in Rstudio.
-They are including:
+The parameters are including:
   - pipe4CFunctionsFile -> path to the **../pipe4C/functions.R** file
   - FileDirectory -> path to the **../pipe4C/outF/RDS** folder
   - If you need to change **alphaFDR, qWd, qWr** parameters for your experiments, they can be changed in **../pipe4C/functions.R** file (line ~1570, doPeakC function)